arrow

 Here are some important tips for a safe and enjoyable snowbirds season:

-New travel requirement for Canadians visiting USA for more than 30 days
+New Travel Requirement for Canadians Visiting USA for More Than 30 Days

-Starting April 11, 2025, Canadians traveling to the US for more than 30 days are required to register with US immigration authorities and provide fingerprints.
+Canadians traveling to the US for more than 30 days are required to register with US immigration authorities and provide fingerprints.
 This will be a strict enforcement of an existing law which was previously applied inconsistently and aims to improve compliance with US immigration regulations.

 This new rule, issued by the Department of Homeland Security (DHS), applies to all foreign nationals crossing the US-Canada land border who are 14 years or older and staying for more than 30 days in the USA.
 This will impact close to 3 million Canadians annually, including around 1 million "snowbirds" who spend extended winters in the US.